mstksg/advent-of-code-2020/reflections.md

 If we don't have enough items to take exactly `x` items from `xs`, then we fail and defer to higher-card-wins rules (and same for `y` and `ys`).
 Otherwise, we play a `game2` with the exactly-sized deck tops to determine the winner.
+The way the recursion is structured here is pretty night because there is a loop between the two function pointers (`game2`, and the lambda passed to it), so we can go back and forth between them without allocating new functions.

 Now the only thing left is to actually write `playGameWith` :D  This one is not too bad if we use a helper function to make sure things stay tail-recursive so